mavverixx/Chrome-Lead-Tracker-Extension/README.md

-Below is an updated README.md for your project that includes your LinkedIn hyperlink.
-Simply copy the content into your repository’s README.md file:

 # Chrome Lead Tracker Extension

 This project is a Chrome Extension built to help users track and save leads effectively.
 It offers a user-friendly interface to manually enter leads or capture the current tab's URL with a single click.
 Saved leads are displayed as clickable links, and you can delete all leads with a double-click.